Quantalabs/DiffPriv/README.md

 ## How to Use

+Now import DiffPriv.

+    from DiffPriv import private

 The first method we will use is the _Random Response Mechanism_.
-To use this, we use the `random` function.
+To use this, we use the `randresponse()` function.
 You only need to pass *one* parameter.

-    random(response_list)
+    randresponse(response_list)

-Response list, the parameter, is the list of data or responses in a form.
+Response list, the parameter, is the list of data or responses in a form. __Make sure you know how the random response mechansim works before you use it__.

 The next method we can use is the _laplace mechanism_.
-To use the laplace function, we use the `laplace()` function.
+To use the laplace function, we use the `lapmech()` function.

-    laplace(data, file_name, epsilon, f, sample_size=10, delta_f=None)
+    lapmech(data, file_name, epsilon, f, sample_size=10, delta_f=None)

 This will return a new dataset that is differentially privatized. @q9i's differential privacy wiki page on the laplace mechanism is a great explainer.
 You can view it [here](https://github.com/quantum9Innovation/Differential-Privacy/wiki/Doing-Complex-Stuff-...).
+You should also make sure you know how the laplace mechanism works.

+The last method we will use is the _exponetial mechanism_.
+We will use the `expmech()` function.

+    expmech(data, file_name, epsilon, f, r, sample_size=10, delta_f=None)

+A lot of these are the same parameters from the `lapmech()` function, but `r` is new. r is any valid python range.
+So you can just use `range(0, 10)` or something like that.
+But again, make sure you know what the exponential mechansim is before you use it.

 # People
 - @quanatum9innovation - https://github.com/quantum9innovation